azuritecoin/OnnxDiffusersUI/README.md

 Once you have your newly converted model, you can pass it to the scripts using the `--model` parameter:
 `python onnxUI.py --model="./waifu_diffusion_onnx"`

+## Running Stable Diffusion on CPUs

+If you don't have a graphics card with enough VRAM or you only have onboard graphics, you can still run Stable Diffusion with the CPU.
+Simply change the pipeline initialization from:
+`pipe = StableDiffusionOnnxPipeline.from_pretrained(model_path, provider="DmlExecutionProvider", scheduler=scheduler)`
+to:
+`pipe = StableDiffusionOnnxPipeline.from_pretrained(model_path, provider="CPUExecutionProvider", scheduler=scheduler)`